St Michael and All Angels Church, Copford: Structure

 The original Norman church was built sometime after 1130 AD.
 It originally consisted of an early 12th-century semi-circular chancel and apse with a semi-dome stone vault and 3-bay vaulted nave.
 In the late 13th or early 14th century, a South aisle was added.
 The south wall contains four arches: one late 12th-century, one late 13th-century, a possible 14th-century arch and a modern arch.
 Later expansions include the South porch which was reconstructed in the 20th century and timber belfry with spire.
 The walls were originally built of coursed rubble with both Roman and medieval bricks and uncoursed rubble on the south side of the church.
 Much of the original building survives today, especially in the apse with its original Norman vault.
 A remodelling of the church in the early 15th century replaced the original barrel vaulted nave with the current timber structure.

 The Perpendicular rood screen "consists of five open divisions on each side of a four-centred central arch, and has a form of straightened reticulated tracery reminiscent of the late fourteenth century"; its cornice was restored in the 19th century.

 The western timber belfry, shingled in oak, was built in the late 14th century.
 Romanesque sculpture can be found surrounding the two North doorways, the nave and apse windows, on the apse arch and also on the original stone baptismal font.
 A round-headed window opening built from Roman bricks can be found on the west wall, which possibly provided access to an external balcony used for a pulpit or for relics display.
 The blocked north door holds several of its original hinges.

 Wall paintings

 The vaulted apse is decorated with a variety of religious themed wall paintings depicting Christ in a mandala surrounded by angels and apostles.
 The nave and chancel are extensively decorated with painted figures.
-The apse arch displays the signs of the zodiac, and several other walls display complex decorations, inclduding flower and leaf patterns and scrollwork.
+The apse arch displays the signs of the zodiac, and several other walls display complex decorations, including flower and leaf patterns and scrollwork.